Cognitive load: History

 The history of cognitive load theory can be traced to the beginning of cognitive science in the 1950s and the work of G. A. Miller.
-In his classic paper, Miller was perhaps the first to suggest our working memory capacity has inherent limits.
-His experimental results suggested that humans are generally able to hold only seven plus or minus two units of information in short-term memory.
+In his classic 1956 paper "The Magical Number Seven, Plus or Minus Two" Miller was perhaps the first to suggest that human working memory capacity has inherent limits.
+His experimental results suggested that humans are generally able to hold only a limited amount of information in their short term memory: seven units, plus or minus two.

 In 1973 Simon and Chase were the first to use the term chunk to describe how people might organize information in short-term memory.
 This chunking of memory components has also been described as schema construction.

 In the late 1980s Sweller developed cognitive load theory (CLT) while studying problem solving.
 Studying learners as they solved problems, he and his associates found that learners often use a problem-solving strategy called means–ends analysis.
 He suggests problem solving by means–ends analysis requires a relatively large amount of cognitive processing capacity, which may not be devoted to schema construction.
 Sweller suggested that instructional designers should prevent this unnecessary cognitive load by designing instructional materials which do not involve problem solving.
 Examples of alternative instructional materials include what are known as worked examples and goal-free problems.

 In the 1990s, cognitive load theory was applied in several contexts.
 The empirical results from these studies led to the demonstration of several learning effects: the completion-problem effect; modality effect; split-attention effect; worked-example effect; and expertise reversal effect.

 Categories

-Cognitive load theory provides a general framework and has broad implications for instructional design, by allowing instructional designers to control the conditions of learning within an environment or, more generally, within most instructional materials.
-Specifically, it provides empirically-based guidelines that help instructional designers decrease extraneous cognitive load during learning and thus refocus the learner's attention toward germane materials, thereby increasing germane (schema-related) cognitive load.
-This theory differentiates between three types of cognitive load: intrinsic cognitive load, germane load, and extraneous cognitive load.
+Cognitive load theory provides a general framework with broad implications for instructional design by focusing on the limitations of human working memory as a central constraint on learning.
+The primary aim of the theory is to guide the effective use of this limited cognitive resource by structuring learning conditions and instructional materials in ways that reduce extraneous cognitive load and optimize intrinsic cognitive load.
+By doing so, instructional designers can better direct learners' attention toward essential information and processes that support schema construction, thereby increasing germane cognitive load.
+Cognitive load theory distinguishes among three types of cognitive load: intrinsic, extraneous, and germane cognitive load.